Doarakko/kaggle-competition-notification/README.md

 # Kaggle Competition Notification
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Notify new competition and remind to Slack or LINE without coding
+Notify new competition and remind one month, one week, three days, one day before the end of competition to Slack or LINE without coding.

 ## Requirements
 - Kaggle API